kubecost/docs/install-and-configure/install/multi-cluster/diagnostics.md

 The aggregated diagnostics can be accessed through the Kubecost UI or API.

 The health checks include:
-1. whether Kubecost is emitting metrics
+1. Kubecost is emitting metrics
-2. whether Kubecost is being scraped by Prometheus
+2. Kubecost is being scraped by Prometheus
+3. Prometheus has required metrics
-3. whether Kubecost has healthy ETL files
+4. Kubecost has healthy ETL files

+All of these items are required for Kubecost to accurately report costs.

 ## Diagnostics configuration

 The diagnostics pod can be configured with the following Helm values: